 Smartphones are increasingly becoming the primary way many European consumers are accessing the Internet.
 But how do these consumers' expectations of e-commerce evolve alongside their increased smartphone use?
 Are European mobile users' conversion rates finally achieving parity with desktop users?
 How does the future bode for tablet users?

-We examined the performance of translated and localized websites that we operate in three emerging European markets to find out.
+We examined the performance of translated and localised websites that we operate in three emerging European markets to find out.
 In our research, we focused on two different scenarios:

-- MotionPoint clients that do not provide a localized mobile experience
+- MotionPoint clients that do not provide a localised mobile experience

-- MotionPoint clients that serve their customers through localized mobile and desktop sites
+- MotionPoint clients that serve their customers through localised mobile and desktop sites

 The websites we examined are high-performing sites from e-commerce retailers.
 These provide a representative example of companies that are engaging in best practices, both home and abroad.

 We examined the online in-market performance of one MotionPoint retail client that was serving Slovakia exclusively with a desktop website.
 (The client did not serve Slovaks with a responsive-design site, or a dedicated mobile site.)
 From 2012 to 2015, we found the following:

 Sessions: Sessions from mobile devices averaged 252% growth, while tablets averaged 165% and PC/desktop 51%.
 This is remarkable engagement, considering mobile users had to view the company’s translated desktop website on their mobile devices.